Adventure Of The Seas deck plans

 - Over 100 new cabins were added, including spa staterooms (all oceanview) forward on deck 12.
-All cruise staterooms were renovated.
+All the staterooms were renovated.

 - New exclusive Suite Lounge was added on deck 14 (portside).

-NEWS: RCI scaled back some of the Adventure's renovations due to the damages at Grand Bahamas Shipyard caused by Hurricane Matthew.
-The ship exited dry dock on Nov 14 as scheduled.
-Some of the planned changes were implemented - updated design and decor, renovated areas (Boleros, 2-story mini golf course).
-However, there will be ongoing works during the next cruises.
+RCI scaled back some of the Adventure's renovations due to the damages at Grand Bahamas Shipyard (Freeport) caused by Hurricane Matthew.
+The ship exited dry dock on Nov 14 (2016) as scheduled.
+Some of the planned changes were implemented - updated design and decor, renovated areas (Boleros, 2-story Mini-Golf Course).
+However, there were ongoing works during the next cruises and into 2017-2018.
 Among those are:

 - Waterslides, FlowRider, Splashaway Bay - open on Dec 10, 2016.

-- Izumi and adding new staterooms will bot be added.
+- Izumi and new staterooms will not be added.

-- Giovanni's Table - offers select items from the Chops Grille menu until the opening in 2017.
+- Giovanni's Table offered select items from the Chops Grille menu until the steakhouse's opening in 2017.

 Adventure Of The Seas deck plans are property of Royal Caribbean.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.